Student Toolkit

 Discover New Things/Take a Breather

-- Attend free SAMRU programs – Try new things, learn, grow, and develop yourself personally and professionally.
-There’s lots of SAMRU programming is happening this month, from Crafternoon to Indigenous programs to everyone’s favourite game: Sex Toy Bingo!
-Check the website for more details.
+• Attend free SAMRU programs – try new things, learn, grow, and develop yourself personally and professionally.
+There are numerous SAMRU programs happening this month, ranging from Crafternoons, Indigenous programs, a spooky haunted house party, and our Sexpo week topped off with everyone’s favourite game: Sex Toy Bingo!
+Check the events calendar for more details.

-- Get help with appeals, grievances, and academic or non-academic misconduct – If you’re experiencing a situation which may be affecting your success at Mount Royal University, SAMRU’s Student Advocacy Resource Centre could help.
+• Get help with appeals, grievances, and academic or non-academic misconduct – If you’re experiencing a situation that may be affecting your success at Mount Royal, SAMRU’s Student Advocacy Resource Centre could help.
 Consider contacting our office for assistance.
 Self-advocacy is important to us, and so is helping you understand the process.

 November